near-examples/workshop--exploring-assemblyscript-contracts/assembly/A.sample-projects/01.greeting/README.md

 In the previous sections, since we were still testing and simulating and had not deployed anything to the network, the words `contract` and `account` were basically the same.

 In the next section about integration tests we will deploy the contract to a specific account (ie. the "contract account") on the network (ie. TestNet) and start calling the contract methods from a **different** account (ie. our "user account").
 This is when the distinction between the words `contract` and `account` will become useful and important.

+_You may also have just noticed this distinction in the Simulation section above._

 You can read more about [accounts on NEAR Protocol here](https://docs.nearprotocol.com/docs/concepts/account).